appsody/stacks/incubator/java-microprofile/README.md

-# Java MicroProfile Stack
+# Java MicroProfile Stack (DEPRECATED)

+## This stack has been deprecated!
+Please use the [Java Open Liberty](https://github.com/appsody/stacks/tree/master/incubator/java-openliberty) stack.

 The Java MicroProfile stack provides a consistent way of developing microservices based upon the [Eclipse MicroProfile specifications](https://microprofile.io).
 This stack lets you use [Maven](https://maven.apache.org) to develop applications for [Open Liberty](https://openliberty.io) runtime, that is running on OpenJDK with container-optimizations in OpenJ9.

 The Java MicroProfile stack uses a parent Maven project object model (POM) to manage dependency versions and provide required capabilities and plugins.

-This stack is based on OpenJDK with container-optimizations in OpenJ9 and `Open Liberty v19.0.0.9`.
+This stack is based on OpenJDK with container-optimizations in OpenJ9 and `Open Liberty v19.0.0.12`.
 It provides live reloading during development by utilizing `loose application` capabilities.

 The stack also provides a in-built application monitoring dashboard based on [javametrics](https://github.com/runtimetools/javametrics).
 This dashboard is only included during development and is not included in the image built using `appsody build`.